-• Keep hands away from the engine muffler or HOT engine parts.

-- Stop engine and allow to cool before fuelling. - Do not smoke when fuelling. - Fill fuel tank at a moderate rate and do not over-fill. - Wipe up spilled fuel and allow fumes to clear before starting engine. - Keep sparks and flame away from tank.
+- Keep hands away from the engine muffler or HOT engine parts. - Stop engine and allow to cool before fuelling. - · Do not smoke when fuelling. - Fill fuel tank at a moderate rate and do not overfill. - Wipe up spilled fuel and allow fumes to clear before starting engine. - Keep sparks and flame away from tank.

-OIL 🎦
+OIL

-The AIR VANTAGE[®] 800 (AU) CUMMINS is shipped with the engine crankcase filled with high quality SAE 10W-30 oil (API class CD or better).
-Check the engine and compressor oil levels before starting the engine.
+The DUAL VANTAGE® 700 is shipped with the engine crankcase filled with high quality SAE 10W-30 oil (API class CD or better).
+Check the engine oil levels before starting the engine.
 If it is not up to the full mark on the dip stick, add oil as required.
 Check the oil level every four hours of running time during the first 35 running hours.
-Refer to the engine and compressor Operator's Manuals for specific oil recommendations and break-in information.
+Refer to the engine Operator's Manuals for specific oil recommendations and break-in information.
 The oil change interval is dependent on the quality of the oil and the operating environment.
-Refer to the engine and compressor Operator's Manuals for the proper service and maintenance intervals.
+Refer to the engine Operator's Manuals for the proper service and maintenance intervals.